North Carolina's Safe Driver Incentive Plan

 A licensed insurance agent can help you get a DL-123.

 Uninsured drivers in North Carolina

-A 2011 report from the Insurance Research Council estimated that 14 percent of North Carolina drivers were uninsured in 2009.
-That was on par with the national average of 13.8 percent.
+A report from the Insurance Research Council estimated that about 9 percent of North Carolina drivers were uninsured in 2012.
+That was lower than the national average of 12.6 percent.